-The smallest municipality in the Keystone State, Centralia, Pennsylvania, is a former mining community located about two hours northwest of Philadelphia.
+The smallest municipality in the Keystone State, Centralia, Pennsylvania, is a former mining community located about two hours northwest of Philadelphia in Columbia County.
 Records tell us it had 1,435 residents in the year 1960.
-Today, fewer than 10 people still live there.
+Today, there are fewer than 10 remaining residents.

-The U.S. Postal Service revoked Centralia's zip code in 2002 and the local portion of State Route 61 was permanently closed off nine years earlier.
+The U.S. Postal Service revoked Centralia's zip code in 2002 and the local portion of State Route 61, which ran through the town center, was permanently closed off nine years earlier.

 Advertisement

-We can't blame the area's decline on the usual socioeconomic suspects.
+Although the town's population peaked in 1890, the usual socioeconomic suspects aren't entirely to blame for Centralia's decline.
 Its problems run deeper — literally.
-Since (at least) 1962, a coal-seam fire has been smoldering right below the town.
+Since (at least) 1962, an underground coal fire has been smoldering right below the town.
 No one knows exactly how it got started, but whatever set the thing off, this long-lived blaze isn't some kind of fluke.

 Naturally occurring coal deposits are called "seams" in the mining industry.
 Wherever such veins occur, coal-seam fires (like the one under Centralia) are apt to break out.